Busayor2020/AI-Summarizer/README.md

 # AI-Summarizer
-An AI Web-App Article Summarizer.
+An AI Web-App Article Summarizer which uses https:// of the article for the article summary.